letsencrypt/website/content/en/post/2019-4-15-transitioning-to-isrg-root.md

 > **Update, September 17, 2020**
 >
 > Due to concerns about insufficient ISRG root propagation on Android devices we have [decided to move the date on which we will start serving a chain to our own root](https://community.letsencrypt.org/t/transitioning-to-isrgs-root/94056) to **January 11, 2021**.
+We had originally delayed this change until September 29, 2020.

 On January 11, 2021, we will change the default intermediate certificate we provide via ACME.
 Most subscribers don’t need to do anything.
 Subscribers who support [very old TLS/SSL clients](https://letsencrypt.org/docs/certificate-compatibility/#known-incompatible) may want to manually configure the older intermediate to increase backwards compatibility.